AtanasovAtanas/pb-interactive-csharp/EN/01-Expressions-and-Statements/05-Aritmetic-Operators.md

 [slide]
 # Arithmetic Operators: Division Behavior in C#
 Dividing numbers is done using the / operator.
 It works differently with integers and floating point numbers.

 When we divide two integers, an integer division is applied, and the obtained output is without its fractional part.

-When we divide two numbers and at least one of them is a float number, a floating division is applied, and the obtained result is a float number, just like in math.The integer division by 0 causes an exception during runtime, but Float numbers divided by 0 do not cause an exception and the result is +/- infinity or a special value NaN.
+When we divide two numbers and at least one of them is a float number, a floating division is applied, and the obtained result is a float number, just like in math.

+The integer division by 0 causes an exception during runtime, but Float numbers divided by 0 do not cause an exception and the result is +/- infinity or a special value NaN.

 When **dividing integers**, the result is also an integer: